sirasagi62/nvim-lcl-lisp-runner/README.md

 ### `:RunMiniClisp [file]`

-Runs the specified CommonLisp file.
-If no file is provided, the current file (`%`) is used.
+Loads and runs the specified CommonLisp file, with the REPL taking over after execution.
+If `%` is given, the current file is used.
+If no file is given, the REPL starts without loading any file.

 Example: